 Andrew Muckin, Optometry, Class of 2021

-My name is Andrew Muckin, and I am a first year Pennsylvania College of Optometry student at Salus University.
-Originally, I am from the small town of Tunkhannock, Pa. (near Scranton).
-Prior to enrolling at Salus, I graduated from Susquehanna University with a bachelor of science in biology and minors in chemistry and healthcare studies.
+My name is Andrew Muckin, and I am a second year Pennsylvania College of Optometry student at Salus University.
+Originally, I am from the small town of Tunkhannock, Pa., (near Scranton).
+Prior to enrolling at Salus, I graduated from Susquehanna University with a Bachelor of Science in Biology and minored in Chemistry and Healthcare studies.

-I believe optometry is one of the most exciting and impactful healthcare professions due to the roles an optometrist fulfills at the intersection of the prevention, treatment and management of visual deficiencies and ocular diseases.
-In addition, as a profession, optometry is unparalleled when it comes to building a lasting relationship with patients.
-I quickly realized that here at Salus, these aspects are placed at the forefront of everything we do, whether that takes the form of clinical experience in your first week of class, or the interprofessional community that you are a part of every time you step onto campus.
+I believe optometry is one of the most exciting and impactful healthcare professions due to the roles an optometrist fulfills at the intersection of the diagnosis, treatment, prevention, and co-management of diseases and disorders of the visual system.
+In addition, as a profession optometry is unparalleled when it comes to building a lasting relationship with patients.
+I quickly realized that here at Salus, these aspects are placed at the forefront of everything we do - whether that takes the form of active involvement in clinic starting early first year, or the interprofessional community that we are a part of every time we set foot onto campus.

-Outside of school, I love staying active (hiking, working out, fishing) and traveling (I once rafted over a 23-foot waterfall in New Zealand).
+At Salus, I am involved in the ambassadors program, note taking services, tutoring, and volunteering for events like the Special Olympics.
+Outside of school, I love staying active (hiking, working out, fishing) and traveling – I once rafted over a 23-foot waterfall in New Zealand.
 Although I have just begun my journey here at Salus, the experiences I have already had only make me more hopeful and excited about my future here and as a practicing optometrist!

 Maya Murray, Optometry, Class of 2021